IFB-ElixirFr/sandboxbioscenarios/session03/steps/step03.md

 By default, this command will show you the first 10 lines of a file.

-You can modulate the number of lines shown with the option _-n_:
+You can modify the number of lines to display using the _-n_ option:

 ```
 head -n 15 SAOUHSC.bed